 There are many forms of birth control available.
 Please refer to the chart below for information on most birth control methods.
-Typical failure rates are listed as the number out of 100 people who will become pregnant by the end of the year.
-If you are breastfeeding every 2-3 hours around the clock, you may not have a period for 3-6 months but you may not have a period as long as you are breastfeeding.
+Typical failure rates are listed as the number of women out of 100 women that will become pregnant by the end of the year.
+If you are breastfeeding every 2-3 hours around the clock, you may not have a period for 3-6 months but some women may not have a period as long as they are breastfeeding.
 Even though you do not have a period, you can still get pregnant.
 If you are formula feeding, you may have a period within a month after the baby is born.
 If you do not use birth control, you can get pregnant.
 Talk to your midwife to decide which method is best for you.